OTRF/OSSEM/_sources/cdm/entities/etl.md

 # etl

-Event fields used to define specific metadata about the event during the processing of an ETL (Extract, Transform, Load) pipeline.
+Event fields used to define/normalize specific metadata about the event during the processing of an ETL (Extract, Transform, Load) pipeline.

 ## Attributes